sidoshi/karakeep-sync/README.md

 Contributions are welcome!
 Please open issues or pull requests for any features, bug fixes, or improvements.

 To add support for more services, implement the `Plugin` trait in a new module under `crates/sync/src/plugin/`.
 You can refer to the existing `hn_upvotes` and `reddit_saves` modules as examples.
 All plugins must be registered in `crates/sync/src/plugin.rs`.
 Make sure to add appropriate configuration options in `crates/sync/src/settings.rs`.
 Finally, update the documentation in this README to include the new service.

+See this PR for adding GitHub stars support as an example: [#2](https://github.com/sidoshi/karakeep-sync/pull/2)

 ## License